-B. Measuring CDN IWs
+C. Measuring CDN IWs

-Our measurement study is structured into three phases.
+This part of our measurement study is structured into three phases.
 At first, we gather lists of target URLs that are served by CDNs.
 In a second phase we derive the initial windows of the hosts serving the URLs.
 At last, we use VPNs to derive the IWs from different networks for a subset of these URLs.
 Target Addresses.
-The first phase is relatively straightforward, we utilize data published by the HTTP Archive [22].
+The first phase is relatively straightforward, we utilize data published by the HTTP Archive [32].
 The HTTP Archive crawls websites while recording diverse information about the websites, for their bi-monthly crawls they visit all websites included in the Alexa Top 1M list.
-We utilize the crawl data from the 15th of January 2018 and extract all URLs that are loaded throughout the crawl, i.e., the landing page URLs as well as objects that are subsequently requested such as images or Javascripts.
-Even though the HTTP Archive already marks CDNs in their data, we repeat this step as the CDN choice could be geo-location dependent and as the HTTP Archive data can be up to half a month old the CDN operator could have changed in the meantime.
-To do so, we apply the domain list [23] published by the WebPagetest [24] framework (the framework driving the HTTP Archive), this list enables to classify a URL by resolving its domain using DNS.
+We utilize the crawl data from the 15th of January 2018 and extract all URLs that are loaded during the crawl, i.e., the landing page URLs as well as subsequently requested objects such as images or Javascripts.
+Even though the HTTP Archive already marks CDNs in their data, we repeat this step as the CDN choice could be geolocation dependent and as the HTTP Archive data can be up to half a month old the CDN operator could have changed in the meantime.
+To do so, we apply the domain list [33] published by the WebPagetest [34] framework (the framework driving the HTTP Archive), which enables to classify a URL by resolving its domain using DNS.
 Many CDNs utilize the DNS to redirect (using CNAME records) a user to the CDN server.
 Thus a CDN can be identified by its CNAME pattern in the DNS resolution step.
 The result is a rather large list of URLs which we filter to include only URLs hosted at CDNs and only one URL per domain.
 For each domain, we choose the URL with the largest object size.
-This results in a list of \approx 227k URLs hosted on 69 CDNs for which we are going to establish initial windows.
-116K objects (25 CDNs) that are too small to reliably estimate an IW (for large segment sizes, see Sec.
-IV) are removed from the results.
-Scanning Architecture.
-We use the architecture depicted in Figure 3 to structure and perform our scans.
-To enable concurrent scanning at multiple vantage points, we make use of OpenVPN and Linux's network namespaces.
-A network namespace can be seen as a shallow copy of the network stack with its own interfaces and routing tables.
-As many VPNs apply Network Address Translation (NAT) to assign IP addresses to their peers, we experienced that different VPNs assigned the same IP or the same subnet to us.
-To overcome this issue, we override OpenVPN's device creation and insert a script to manually create network devices in a new network namespace identified by the VPNs publicly facing IP.
-This enables to completely disregard any routing or name clash issues when using multiple VPNs in parallel.
-We then start one instance of an IW-prober in each namespace and feed it with the URLs.
+This results in a list of \approx 227k URLs (available at [28]) hosted on 69 CDNs used to establish initial windows.
+116K objects (25 CDNs) that are too small to reliably estimate an IW (for large segment sizes, see Section IV) are removed from the results.